-- To have current knowledge of the London Child Protection Procedures and how to apply them. - To ensure that all teaching and non-teaching staff are aware of the child protection procedures. - To support the child and member of staff/volunteer who receives the disclosure. - To receive the information from the member of staff/volunteer of suspected abuse and to assess with the Child Protection Team whether a referral should be made to Enfield Children's Services. - To ensure staff record their concerns and clear child protection and welfare concern records are kept confidentially and securely. - To assist Enfield Children's Services and police should there be an investigation. - To attend child protection case conferences and strategy meetings. - To ensure any pupil with a Child Protection Plan, Child in Need Plan or who is a Child Looked After who is absent without explanation for more than 2 days is referred to Enfield Children's Services.
+- To have current knowledge of the London Child Protection Procedures and how to apply them. - To ensure that all teaching and non-teaching staff are aware of the child protection procedures. - To support the child and member of staff/volunteer who receives the disclosure. - To receive the information from the member of staff/volunteer of suspected abuse and to assess with the Child Protection Team whether a referral should be made to Enfield Children's Services. - To ensure staff record their concerns and clear child protection and welfare concern records are kept confidentially and securely. - To assist Enfield Children's Services and police should there be an investigation. - To attend child protection case conferences and strategy meetings. - To ensure any pupil with a Child Protection Plan, Child in Need Plan or who is a Child Looked After who is absent without explanation for more than 2 days is referred to Enfield Children's Services. - To ensure any child who has been absent for a continuous period of 10 school days or more, without school permission, is referred to the Local Authority

-Designated staff are: Ms McGovern, Deputy Headteacher (Lead), Mrs Kemal, Headteacher (Deputy Lead) Mrs Shaughnessy, Assistant Headteacher, Mrs Calder, Assistant Headteacher, Mrs Christodoulou, Learning Mentor and Mrs Lynch, Learning Mentor.
+Designated staff are: Ms McGovern, Deputy Headteacher (Lead), Mrs Kemal, Headteacher (Deputy Lead) Mrs Shaughnessy, Deputy Headteacher, Mrs Togher, SENCo, Mrs Christodoulou, Learning Mentor and Mrs Lynch, Learning Mentor.